Owoscaw/uni_notes/linear algebra/Vector space definitions.md

 Standard basis vectors are defined such that all of their elements are zero except for one, which is one.
 The position of the one determines which standard basis vector it is for the defined number of dimensions ($n$):
 $$\Large For\,\,1\leq i\leq n\,,\underline e_i\in\Re^n:$$
 $$\large \underline e_1=\begin{pmatrix}1\\0\\\vdots\\0\end{pmatrix},\dots,\underline e_i=\begin{pmatrix}0\\\vdots\\0\\1\\0\\\vdots\\0\end{pmatrix},\dots,\underline e_n=\begin{pmatrix}0\\\vdots\\0\\1\end{pmatrix}$$
-Every vector in $\Re^n$ can be represented by a summation of standard basis vectors multiplied by an element:
+Every vector in $\Re^n$ can be represented by a summation of standard basis vectors  by an element:
 $$\huge \begin{pmatrix}x_1\\x_2\\\vdots\\x_n\end{pmatrix}=x_1\,\underline e_1+x_2\,\underline e_2+\dots+x_n\,\underline e_n=\sum^n_{i=1}x_i\,\underline e_i$$